pictura-io/API-description/README.md

 Select how you would like your meta images shared on social media to look like.
 You can choose from 2 options: making a screenshot of your page or combining images from your page with your uploaded template.

 #### Step 4: Make it Dynamic & integrate
 Once setup of domains/subdomains is made, you then need to replace your existing meta og:image tags with Pictura API and provide dynamic parameters such as given page url.
-Here is the example for Javascript.
+Here is the example for Nodejs.

 ```html